nanthakumara/my-web-nginx/README.md

 Pre-requisites:
 1. Github account
 2. Jenkins Server
-3. An AWS account to launch EC2 Instance
+3. An AWS account to launch EC2 Instance (Jenkins+Git)
-4. Docker
+4. Dockerhub account

 Step 1: Github account
 Login to you github account to create your own repository to have the required deployment files.